What is snoring?

 Can snoring be treated?

-The good news is that snoring can be easily and effectively treated with oral sleep appliances.
-In fact, studies show that a large proportion of snorers who wear a custom-made oral sleep appliance show significant improvement in snoring.
+The good news is that snoring can be easily and effectively treated with a mandibular advancement splint (MAS).
+In fact, studies show that a large proportion of snorers who wear a custom-made MAS show significant improvement in snoring.